Prime Day laptop deals for 2024: All of the best discounts from Apple, Acer, Lenovo during the Big Deal Days sale

 Prime Day laptop deals include some of our favorite machines for more than $500 off.

-Those looking to upgrade from an aging laptop should check out the October Prime Day deals on Amazon right now.
-With the holidays being right around the corner, Amazon typically uses its fall Prime Day event as an unofficial kickoff to the biggest shopping season of the year.
-That means October Prime Day deals can be the same, or very close to, the discounts we might see during Black Friday and Cyber Monday.
+Laptops can be hard to shop for if you don’t already have your heart set on a MacBook or the latest flagship from Dell or HP.
+It can also be one of the most expensive tech purchases you make — which is why saving any bit of money you can is a good deal.
+October Prime Day has brought some solid sales to the laptop department of Amazon, so it’s worthwhile for Prime members thinking about upgrading their daily driver to check out the discounts.

-In the laptops department, there are some solid deals to be had this year.
 We generally recommend going straight to the manufacturer if you want to really customize your next daily driver.
 However, if you’re ok getting a pre-configured model, you can find some good discounts on Amazon right now.
-These are the best laptop deals we could find during the Prime Big Deal Days sale.
+These are the best October Prime Day deals on laptops we could find.

 Prime Day deals on Apple MacBooks